Washington State Legislative Internships

 Each student will work as an intern with a legislator and their staff for a regular 40-hour work week during the six-month legislative session.
 Intensive staff-apprenticeship activities may include conducting legislative research, drafting policy and other documents, bill tracking, and constituent communications.
 Interns are included in opportunities created by legislative program staff such as attending guest presentations, field trips, workshops on the state budget, shadowing public policy leaders, and attending media panels.
 Students also participate in mock floor debates with interns from across the state.
 Because this is a full-time internship, academic work will be minimal and designed to help students prepare for graduate school or future work in the public arena.

 Students accepted as legislative interns will develop an internship learning contract profiling legislative responsibilities and links to their overall academic plans.
-Six times each quarter, interns will meet together in a seminar with faculty to share observations of the legislative process, address challenges, and discuss how our academic work intersects with issues that emerge over the course of the internship.
+Six times each quarter interns will meet together in a seminar with faculty to share observations of the legislative process, address challenges, and discuss how our academic work intersects with issues that emerge over the course of the internship.
+Students will email their faculty in week one of their internship with their availability, in order to coordinate the days and times of the in-person or zoom seminar sessions.
 After the legislative session ends, students will produce an integrative essay reflecting on their experience and the implications of their learning for future civic engagement.
 A final self-evaluation is required.

 Student performance for the internship is evaluated by the faculty sponsor, field supervisors, and legislative office staff.